 = Estimated Total Refinance Amount

-Having the total amount you need will help you determine what consolidation loan will be the best fit for your business.
-It will also allow you to approach the lender looking well informed and prepared.
-And, believe it or not, first impressions are as important in small business financing as they are everywhere else.
+Having the total amount you need will help you determine which loan product will be the best fit for your business refinancing needs.
+It will also allow you to approach the lender looking well-informed and prepared.
+Believe it or not, first impressions are as important in small business financing as they are everywhere else.

-Here is a list of information you should review from your personal and business financials before applying to refinance your business loans:
+The information you should review from your personal and business financials before applying to refinance your business loans is:

 Profit & Loss Statements

-Your P&L statement will give your net operating income (which is your gross revenue minus your operating expenses).
+Your profit and loss (P&L) statement will give your net operating income (which is your gross revenue minus your operating expenses).
 Your net operating income needs to be positive after refinancing or you’ll be wasting time and money going through the refinancing process.

 Understanding your assets and liabilities, found on your balance sheet, will help you determine what collateral you might have to secure a loan.
 The information on your balance sheet can help you determine both your quick ratio and your working capital ratio, which are both used to assess your financial health.
 Additionally, many lenders will want to see a positive trend in gaining asset value.

 Your cash flow, including your daily balance, will clue lenders into how stable your business operations are on a day-to-day basis.
-Lenders typically require average daily balances of $1K, $5K, or $10K.
-Additionally, any overdrafts within the last 3 months could be a problem for the lender, or at the very least it could delay your application process while they understand it better.
+Lenders typically require average daily balances of $1,000, $5,000, or $10,000.
+Additionally, any overdrafts within the last three months could be a problem for the lender, or, at the very least, it could delay your application process while they understand it better.

-You’ll need a 680+ credit score to get the best loans with the best rates, which is typically an SBA loan.
-Your personal credit will be pulled with a hard credit inquiry, which can impact your score.
-That’s why it’s important not to apply to a lot of lenders at the same time, but instead you should focus on applying for targeted loans you know you can potentially get.
+You’ll need a credit score of at least 680 to get loans with the best rates, which are typically SBA loans.
+Your personal and business credit will be pulled with a hard credit inquiry, which can impact your score.
+That’s why it’s important not to apply to a lot of lenders at the same time, but instead, focus on applying for targeted loans you know you can potentially get.

 Most lenders will want to see at least the last two years of both your personal and business tax returns.
 These tax returns should show your lenders that your personal income is sufficient to cover your personal household expenses, and that your business is profitable.